 - Governments tend to make poor decisions about monetary policy.
-In particular they tended to be influenced by short term political considerations.
+In particular, they tended to be influenced by short-term political considerations.

 - Before an election, the temptation is for a government to cut interest rates, making boom and bust economic cycles more likely.
-Therefore arguably, it is better to take monetary policy out of government’s hands.
+Therefore arguably, it is better to take monetary policy out of the government’s hands.

-- If government has a track record of allowing inflation, then inflation expectations start to creep up making inflation more likely.
+- If the government has a track record of allowing inflation, then inflation expectations start to creep up making inflation more likely.

 - An independent Central Bank may have more credibility.
 If people have more confidence in the Central Bank, this helps to reduce inflationary expectations.
-In turn this makes inflation easier to keep low.
+In turn, this makes inflation easier to keep low.

 Bank of England’s Independence 1997

 - In 1997, the Labour party gave the Bank of England full independence in setting Monetary Policy.
-However the government did give the Bank of England an inflation target of CPI 2% +/-1
+However, the government did give the Bank of England an inflation target of CPI 2% +/-1

 - If the inflation rate goes outside this range the Bank of England has to write an explanatory note to the chancellor.

 - Between 1997-2007, the Central Bank did a reasonably good job in keeping inflation low, enabling a long period of economic expansion.
-From 2007-2011, the Bank struggled with the combination of credit crunch, deep recession and cost push inflation.
+From 2007-2011, the Bank struggled with the combination of credit crunch, deep recession and cost-push inflation.

 Bank of England and Quantitative Easing

-The 2009 recession was so serious that cutting interest rates failed to boost economic growth, therefore the Bank of England pursued unconventional monetary policy of quantitative easing.
+The 2009 recession was so serious that cutting interest rates failed to boost economic growth, therefore the Bank of England pursued an unconventional monetary policy of quantitative easing.
 This involved creating money and buying government bonds.
-The aim was to reduce interest rates and increase money supply.
+The aim was to reduce interest rates and increase the money supply.
 It is quite controversial because